masak/programming-language-idea-history/README.md

 * _External_ iterators tend to look like `Iterable`/`Iterator` interfaces, and a `for` loop syntax
 * _Internal_ iterators tend to look like an `each` or `forEach` method

+## Dijkstra's famous argument for half-open intervals

+[Why numbering should start at zero](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html) argues both for counting from zero, and for using half-open intervals (like Python does).